Tiny-Foxes/OutFox-Translations/README.md

 ⬜️ - Not implemented

-N/A - Non existant at its time
+N/A - Non existent at its time

 WIP - Work in Progress
 <!--- This is a comment that won't appear in the readme.